pw4rn3r/ECE382/notes/L3/index.md

 It's boring to have to step through this entire thing.
 I want to see what r6 contains when this is over with.
 How can I do that?
 Breakpoints!
 Set breakpoint at `mov` instruction, execute.
 Look at contents of `r5` and `r6`.
 I can also examine memory - let's see what wound up being stored at 0x0200.  **Open memory window, look at contents, step, watch them change.**

-Remember last time when I said if we referenced undefined memory, our CPU would reset?
-I wasn't quite right.
+**What happens if we reference undefined memory?
 If we try to execute instructions in these areas, it will reset.
-Writing won't do anything, reading will give you undefined results.
+Writing won't do anything, and reading will give you undefined results.**

 How can we change the address of the current instruction we're executing?
 Write to the PC!